oxremy/EyeLube/.notes/meeting_notes.md

    - Implement the basic app lifecycle (launching, running, quitting).

 2. **Menu Bar Integration and Basic UI**
-   - Create the Menu Bar icon with the ability to display the app’s menu when clicked.
+   - Create the Menu Bar icon with the ability to display the app's menu when clicked.
    - Define the menu options: "Fade Screen", "Preferences", and "Quit".
    - Implement "Quit" functionality that closes the app.